speechcatcher-asr/speechcatcher/README.md

 ## Virtual environment

-If you prefer an installation in a virtual environment, create one first:
+If you prefer an installation in a virtual environment, create one first.
+For example with python3.11:

     virtualenv -p python3.11 speechcatcher_env